 Emilia Valkonen, from Lappeenranta (Finland), does educational management and development, finance and project management, human resource management and networking at the Adult Education Centre of South Karelia (EKKO).
 She believes in the power of the team building for encouraging teacher empowerment.
 We share her interview about the Job Shadowing experience with Erasmus Plus at Europass Teacher Academy last July.
 Enjoy

-You came to Europass Teacher Academy last July.
-What made you decide to undertake the Job Shadowing by Erasmus Plus?
+Hello Emilia, you came to Europass Teacher Academy last July, what made you decide to undertake the Job Shadowing by Erasmus Plus?

 I visited the Europass Teacher Academy for the first time at the beginning of June 2019, when I took part in the excellent course; Yoga and Meditation for Educators.
 I got to know Barbara Livolsi, the teacher of this course, who also works as the head of the Italian language school at Europass.
 I admired her attitude and the way she taught.
 I thought I could learn from her, as I am still a relatively young leader.
 I also became very interested in Europass as an organization because it focuses on Adult Education, similar to our organization.
 So, the idea of a job shadowing week was born.
 By the end of July, I was already back in the beautiful city of Florence, feeling excited about the upcoming week.